Also in the Direct Debit Resource Centre:

 AUDDIS Transaction Codes

-New Direct Debit Instruction details must be stored for AUDDIS submission.
-Should you choose to send cancellation advices, then cancelled Direct Debit Instruction details must also be stored for AUDDIS submission.
-Each data record is a lodgement or cancellation that a service user wishes to make.
+New Direct Debit Instruction (DDI) details must be stored for AUDDIS submission.
+Should you choose to send cancellation advises, then cancelled DDI details must also be stored for AUDDIS submission.
+Each data record is a lodgement or cancellation that a Service User wishes to make.
 Submissions must have an AUDDIS transaction code allocated to it:

 |Transaction Code||Details||Mandatory / Optional|